Bryson City's Location Is Ideal For Exploring All of Western North Carolina

 This major visitor attraction was once part of George Vanderbilt's vast Biltmore Estate.
 It was here that Dr. Carl Schenck started the first forestry school in the nation and first practiced forest conservation.
-A visitor center, exhibits, guided tours, historic buildings, and two paved trails lead you back to the era of the first forestry school, established 1898.
+A visitor center, exhibits, guided tours, historic buildings, and three paved trails lead you back to the era of the first forestry school, established 1898.
 Open May - October.
+Near Sliding Rock.

-480 feet high, Fontana is the tallest dam in the Eastern United States.
+80 feet high, Fontana is the tallest dam in the Eastern United States.
 Constructed by the Tennessee Valley Authority during the early 1940s to supply electricity to fuel the war effort during World War II.
 Open for visitors May thru September.
 Free.
+History and Guide (pdf)